getty-zig/getty.so/pages/guide/deserializers.md

 {% label Shell session %}
 {% highlight console %}
 $ zig build run
-[...] error: use of undefined value here causes undefined behavior return try deserializeBool(self.context, allocator, visitor);
-             ^
+[...] error:  deserializeBool is not implemented by type: *main.Deserializer
 {% endhighlight %}
 {% endlabel %}

-A compile error!
+Oh no, a compile error!

-What happened was that Getty saw we were trying to deserialize into a `bool` and so it called the `deserializeBool` method of the interface value we passed in.
-That method then tried to call the `deserializeBool` parameter of the `getty.Deserializer` interface.
-However, since we set all of the required methods to `undefined` in our call to the interface, the compiler kindly reminded us about the dangers of using undefined values.

-To fix this, all we have to do is provide a method implementation for `deserializeBool`.
+Looks like Getty can't deserialize into the `bool` type for us unless the `deserializeBool` method has been implemented.
+So, let's go ahead and do that.

 {% label src/main.zig %}
 {% highlight zig %}